 A project organizes all your Google Cloud Platform resources.
 A project consists of a set of users; a set of APIs; and billing, authentication, and monitoring settings for those APIs.
 So, for example, all of your Google Cloud Storage buckets and objects, along with user permissions for accessing them, reside in a project.
 You can have one project, or you can create multiple projects and use them to organize your Google Cloud Platform resources, including your Google Cloud Storage data, into logical groups.

-When to specify a Project ID
+When to specify a project

-- Google Developers Console
+- Google Cloud Platform Console

-gsutilcommands do not require you to specify a project.
+-pflag to specify a project.
+No other gsutil commands require you to specify a project.

 - JSON API

 The Cloud Storage Client Libraries, which use the JSON API, also require a project to be specified when using the libraries' methods for creating and listing buckets.

 Specify a project when listing buckets and inserting buckets.
 The project associated with these XML API requests is specified in the

 The header optional for other XML API requests or if you have set a default project for interoperable access.

 For each project, you can use Identity and Access Management (IAM) to add team members who can manage and work on your project.
 IAM allows you to specify each team member's role or roles: different roles have permissions that allow a member to do different things within your project.